 It must be some sortsa political science that me is not getting here.
 No wonder why me is no gets why on earth anyone who is wanted to burn a books woulda burns a couple of bottom stairs and be contented with it.
 And not to mentions that them books ain’t even banned and available everywhere.
 Yeah.
 Maybe it because it got to does sometheeng with political science so no wonder me no gets it.
 It’s called politics.
 And me is never gets politics see.

-Alys France about 1 month ago
+Alys France 2 months ago

 So, is he saying the garage should be repainted or not?
 Does looking at “fear itself” induce fear, and is that a good thing or not?
 My head spins.